dagmarfraser/velocity-curvature-power-law-protocol/README.md

 **Description**

 This repository contains protocols to calculate the Velocity Gain Factor and Beta exponent of the velocity-curvature one-third power law.
 Legacy calculations are presented side by side with vetted analysis choices extracted from the wider literature.
-This repository supports the preprint available here - https://osf.io/preprints/psyarxiv/vfq3d .
+This repository supports the preprint available here - https://osf.io/preprints/psyarxiv/vfq3d and released article https://link.springer.com/article/10.1007/s00221-025-07065-0

 **How to use**